 As the process of therapy unfolds, we may move from focusing on immediate problems or symptoms to exploring how you might lead a more fulfilling and meaningful life.
 I would use the term 'counselling' to refer to working on specific issues, very often in a time limited way and 'psychotherapy' to describe a more open ended journey and exploration of your world.

 I have a particular interest in bereavement and wider issues around loss and identity.
 However I also work frequently to help clients with anxiety, depression, problems at work, relationship difficulties, issues around identity, sexuality, creativity and confidence.

 Whether you are facing an immediate crisis or you feel you need help with something less identifiable, I offer a safe, supportive and confidential space where we can explore the issues you face.
 Our initial session is a chance for us to meet and see if I am the right therapist for you.
 We can also discuss whether short term work (6-12 sessions) or a longer period might be appropriate.

 Feel free to contact me with any questions, or to arrange a confidential consultation.

-I practice in Central London WC1X and Kilburn NW6.
+I currently practice online and in Tottenham, North London.
 Please email me for availability.

 Training, qualifications & experience

 Long before I had any awareness of counselling or psychotherapy I held a fascination about people, their stories, and what makes us ‘do the things we do’.

 As I have moved through life, this curiosity with how our feelings, experiences and the way we view ourselves can impact on how we relate to our self, others and the world around us, has developed into my work as a psychotherapist.

 I have a particular interest in creativity, identity and what has made us who we are today.
 For my Master’s thesis I completed a research project exploring the identity of adults who had lost a parent during their childhood or adolescence.
 A summary of this research was published in the UKCP magazine The Psychotherapist in July 2016.

 I am committed to working on my personal and professional integration through reflective practice, supervision and further training.